Bariatric Weight-Loss Surgery Services

 Trust the team that has performed thousands of procedures and is backed by the region's premier academic medical center.
 Our goal is to be your resource when it comes to living a healthy lifestyle and help you get back to living your best life.
 Weight-loss surgery isn’t just about losing weight; it’s about improving your health from the inside out.
 We serve people seeking weight-loss surgery from Kansas City, Overland Park and beyond.

-Who can have weight loss surgery?
+Who can have weight-loss surgery?

-Weight loss surgery may be an option for people who are obese or super obese.
-People whose body mass index (BMI) is greater than or equal to 35 or who are at least 100 lbs. overweight are considered obese.
-To qualify for weight loss surgery, you must have a BMI of 40 or greater.
-Those who have a BMI of 35 with health conditions related to their weight may also qualify.
-Weight-related health conditions that may qualify you for weight loss surgery include:
+Weight-loss surgery may be an option for people with obesity.
+People whose body mass index (BMI) is greater than or equal to 35, or who are at least 100 pounds overweight, are considered obese.
+To qualify for weight-loss surgery, you must have a BMI of 40 or greater.
+You must also be nicotine-free for at least 30 days prior to your initial consult.
+We will test to confirm your status.

 Take the first step.
 Watch the video now.

-Those interested in weight loss surgery are encouraged to watch our online seminar before scheduling a consultation with a weight-loss surgeon at The University of Kansas Health System.
+Those interested in weight-loss surgery are encouraged to watch our online seminar before scheduling a consultation with a weight-loss surgeon at The University of Kansas Health System.

-You must follow a strict nutrition plan after weight loss surgery, often starting with a liquid diet, and then transitioning to soft foods until the body can adjust to solid foods again.
-Because weight loss surgery can change the way the body absorbs nutrients, you may need to take vitamins and supplements to prevent nutritional deficiencies.
+You must follow a strict nutrition plan after weight-loss surgery, often starting with a liquid diet, and then transitioning to soft foods until the body can adjust to solid foods again.
+Because weight-loss surgery can change the way the body absorbs nutrients, you may need to take vitamins and supplements to prevent nutritional deficiencies.

 Exercise is also a part of a healthy lifestyle plan.
 You will start slowly and eventually work toward a suggested exercise routine to build strength as you continue to lose weight.